daeks-archive/squad-assets/README.md

 This is a data / asset repository for the game SQUAD - https://joinsquad.com/

+Initial data compiled by https://squadmaps.com/ - extended / modified by daeks

-© 2019 Offworld Industries Ltd.
+Asset © 2019 Offworld Industries Ltd.

 # Important Note